Intro: Spying Remote Control to Open a Garage With an App and SDR

 Step 3: Send the Same Data Frames

 The Texas Instruments cc1101 is so flexible that you will still achieve your goal, even if the settings you found in the previous step are completely different from mine.
-Indeed, you will see in the documentation, page 2 (http://www.ti.com/lit/ds/symlink/cc1101.pdf) that it allows to perform NRZ, Manchester, FSK, ASK / OOK modulation, to reach the frequencies around 433 MHz or 868 MHz, and well other things again.
+Indeed, you will see in the documentation, page 2 (http://www.ti.com/lit/ds/symlink/cc1101.pdf) that it allows to perform NRZ, Manchester, FSK, ASK / OOK modulation, to reach the frequencies around 433 MHz or 868 MHz, and many other things.
 I advise you to read the documentation to familiarize yourself with this module.

 On this link you will find as an example the work of Loboris concerning the construction of functions using this module: